Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/readme-module2.md

       ![decomposeanomalies](images/KQLgif8.gif)

-   *i.* This code retrieves data from the **'FaresData'** table using a SQL request in Azure Synapse Data Explorer.
+   *i.* This code retrieves data from the **'FaresData'** table using a SQL request.
 It then projects specific columns from the retrieved data, including converting some columns to specific data types.
 Finally, it performs a left outer join with the *"taxitriptable"* table based on matching values in the *"medallion"*, *"hack_license"*, *"vendor_id"*, and *"pickup_datetime"* columns.
 Overall, it joined data from synapse SQL pool and data explorer pool to visualize later in PowerBI.

       ![join](images/KQLgif9.gif)